 I can’t agree with some atheists that dismiss religion completely.
 Whether I agree with their ideas or not religion matters to a lot of people worldwide.

 What I see in the debate between Atheists and Theists is primarily a difference in values and worldviews, not specific claims.
+Its shows differing religions have different ideas about what religion is for.

 The study of values or Axiology is what needs to be looked at more.